-- 2. Remove the engine access cover, right side bumper and cover. - Observe the position of the clutch plate bolt with no pressure on the clutch handle.
+- Remove the engine access cover, right side bumper and cover. - Observe the position of the clutch plate bolt with no pressure on the clutch handle.
 It should be approximately in the center of the slot. - 4.
-Pull the clutch handle to tighten the forward propelling belt.
-The clutch handle should be 0.25 to 0.50 in (7 to 13 mm) from the stationary handle.
+Press the clutch handle to tighten the forward propelling belt.
+The clutch handle should be at least 0.75 in (20 mm) from the stationary handle for machines below serial number 006000.
+The clutch handle should be 0.25 to 0.50 in (7 to 13 mm) from the stationary handle for machines serial number 006000 and above.
 Observe the position of the clutch plate bolt.
 It should not touch the end of the slot.
 If the handle and bolt are in the proper position, skip to step 8; if not, continue with step 5 to readjust forward belt tension.

-PROPELLING BELTS
+- PROPELLING BELTS

 - A. Engine

 - B. Clutch Plate

 - C. Clutch Plate Bolt

 - D. Bolt Slot

 - E. Forward Belt Idler Sheave

 - F. Reverse Propelling Belt

 - G. Forward Propelling Belt

 - H. Reverse Belt Idler Sheave

 - I. Belt Guide

 - 5. Loosen the forward idler sheave bolt and slide the idler sheave down to tighten the belt (this also increases distance between clutch handle and stationary handle); slide the sheave up to loosen the belt (this also reduces distance between clutch handle and stationary handle).

 - 6. Tighten the idler sheave bolt.

 - 7. Recheck handle and bolt positions.
 Repeat as necessary to adjust belt tension.